 - a) Once you are registered for a qualification as part of an Apprenticeship Programme, you may, subject to these Regulations, be enrolled for modules which will count towards that qualification.
-These will be modules that are specified as available in the enrolment process and in the Module Descriptor for your qualification (subject to any changes specified in paragraph G3.1a). - b) While you are registered as an Open University Apprentice, study for a module outside of the Apprenticeship Programme is only permissible with agreement from your AEST or equivalent contact (who will review all current requirements of the Apprenticeship Programme), your Employer, and in line with Open University study limit rules (Section D1).
-If your AEST or equivalent contact, Employer, and the study limit rules (as specified in Section D1) permit you to register for any standalone modules outside of the Apprenticeship Programme, you will be required to self-fund any fees (as advertised on the Open University website and governed by the Fee Rules) and abide by all other regulations applicable to Open University Students. - c) If you are eligible to study an additional module (as per paragraph G3.2b) that is not specified as available within the qualification you are studying through the Apprenticeship Programme, you must register for that module as a standalone course outside of the apprenticeship, and you will not be able to count any credit awarded for that module towards your registered qualification and Apprenticeship Programme unless exceptional permission is given by the Teaching Committee for the qualification. - d) The Module Descriptor information available when you register onto the qualification will show you the available compulsory and core option modules (if applicable to your qualification) that are required for each Stage of your qualification, the order in which they should be studied and whether there are any pre-requisite or co-requisite requirements (see Section D2).
+These will be modules that are specified as available in the enrolment process and in the Module Descriptor for your qualification (subject to any changes specified in paragraph G3.1a). - b) While you are registered as an Open University Apprentice, study for a module outside of the Apprenticeship Programme is only permissible with agreement from the Apprentice Enrolment and Support Team or equivalent Nation contact (who will review all current requirements of the Apprenticeship Programme), your Employer, and in line with Open University study limit rules (Section D1).
+If the Apprentice Enrolment and Support Team or equivalent Nation contact, your Employer, and the study limit rules (as specified in Section D1) permit you to register for any standalone modules outside of the Apprenticeship Programme, you will be required to self-fund any fees (as advertised on the Open University website and governed by the Fee Rules) and conform with all other regulations applicable to Open University Students. - c) If you are eligible to study an additional module (as per paragraph G3.2b) that is not specified as available within the qualification you are studying through the Apprenticeship Programme, you must register for that module as a standalone course outside of the apprenticeship, and you will not be able to count any credit awarded for that module towards your registered qualification and Apprenticeship Programme unless exceptional permission is given by the Academic Committee (Learning Teaching and Assessment) for the qualification. - d) The Module Descriptor information available when you register onto the qualification will show you the available compulsory and core option modules (if applicable to your qualification) that are required for each Stage of your qualification, the order in which they should be studied, and whether there are any pre-requisite or co-requisite requirements (see Section D2).

-Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2024 Date for review: March 2025